 High Humidity Problems

-- Insufficient air cell development
+- Insufficient air cell development restricting lung inflation

 - Wet chicks unable to break through membranes

-- Bacterial and fungal growth in equipment
+- Bacterial and fungal growth in equipment and on eggshells

 - Extended drying times increasing labour costs